ryanzomorrodi/stormwindmodel/README.md

 #> 6 01011       4.09      2.74        0        0
 ```

-If you use the `coutny_points` data that comes with the package for the
+If you use the `county_points` data that comes with the package for the
 `grid_df` argument, you will model winds for county centers.
 In this
 case, the `gridid` is a county FIPS, and the `stormwindmodel` package
 has a function called `map_wind` for mapping the estimated winds for